pandas-dev/pandas/doc/source/getting_started/comparison/comparison_with_spreadsheets.rst

 ~~~~~~~~~

 Every ``DataFrame`` and ``Series`` has an ``Index``, which are labels on the *rows* of the data.
 In
-pandas, if no index is specified, an integer index is used by default (first row = 0, second row =
+pandas, if no index is specified, a :class:`~pandas.RangeIndex` is used by default (first row = 0,
-1, and so on), analogous to row headings/numbers in spreadsheets.
+second row = 1, and so on), analogous to row headings/numbers in spreadsheets.

 In pandas, indexes can be set to one (or multiple) unique values, which is like having a column that
 use use as the row identifier in a worksheet.
 Unlike spreadsheets, these ``Index`` values can actually be